The Giant of Provence – A Climb Like No Other

 “It was a long day, the air fine.
 We enjoyed the advantages of vigour of mind and strength and agility of body, and everything else essential to those engaged in such an undertaking and so had no other difficulties to face than those of the region itself.
 We found an old shepherd in one of the mountain dales, who tried, at great length, to dissuade us from the ascent, saying that some fifty years before he had, in the same ardour of youth, reached the summit, but had gotten for his pains nothing except fatigue and regret, and clothes and body torn by the rocks and briars.
 No one, so far as he or his companions knew, had ever tried the ascent before or after him.
 But his counsels increased rather than diminished our desire to proceed, since youth is suspicious of warnings.
 So the old man, finding that his efforts were in vain, went a little way with us, and pointed out a rough path among the rocks, uttering many admonitions, which he continued to send after us even after we had left him behind”.

 Mountains were not always a source of reverence and awe.
-Since the Ancient Greeks, people have felt unmoved and even repelled by mountains.
+The Ancient Greeks were at best unmoved and quite often repelled by mountains.
 The Romans found them desolate, hostile places, and referred to them as warts on the planet.
 The Medieval Catholic Church believed them to be part of God’s retribution for Man’s fall, an outcome of the flood, before which the Earth had been perfectly round.
 Our modern attitude toward mountains is a matter of conditioned learning, inherited through literature and theology.
 The ascent of a mountain for its own sake can be traced back to the Spring of 1336 when the Italian poet Francisco Petrarch, accompanied by his brother and two servants, climbed what was then called Ventosum.
 His “driving aim was to see what view such a high vantage point could offer” and it marked a milestone in our shifting perception of mountains.
 However, had Petrarch realised the trend that he was setting – had he known that many hundreds of years later sport would come replace art and men would be racing cars up his beloved mountain in ten minutes, riding push-bikes up it in under an hour, and RUNNING up the thing in about 90 minutes – he may well have stayed at home that day and continued to appreciate the wildness and asymmetry of nature from the comfort of his garden chair.

 Mountain running is a beautiful sport.
 The beauty of running up a big mountain is found in its contrasts, in the duality of hurting like hell and being in control; of burning, cramping muscles which somehow still feel strong and powerful; and of that hollow, other-worldly, emptied-out feeling that sharpens the senses and brings about a special awareness.
 No other type of running affords the runner the opportunity to endure so comprehensively and without respite.
 Racing uphill is the easiest place to find this mindless suffering, a sinister gift of our old but always enthusiastic friend Gravity.
 Fighting the acceleration of gravity means that even by running at a constant speed up a climb, you are basically accelerating your mass along the gradient.
 This will lead to pain and agony for all but the real thoroughbreds, those genetic freaks with their magnificent quads and calves and chicken chests who run more miles in a year than most people drive in their cars and appear to glide up the mountains as if pulled by an invisible wire.